microsoft/vscode-docs/docs/languages/javascript.md

 **Q: How do I disable Syntax Validation when using non ES6 constructs?**

-**A:** Some users want to use syntax constructs like the proposed Object Rest/Spread Properties.
+**A:** Some users want to use syntax constructs like the proposed pipeline (`|>`) operator.
 However, these are currently not supported by VS Code's JavaScript language service and are flagged as errors.
 For users who still want to use these future features, we provide the `javascript.validate.enable` [setting](/docs/getstarted/settings.md).

 With `javascript.validate.enable: false`, you disable all built-in syntax checking.
 If you do this, we recommend that you use a linter like [ESLint](http://eslint.org) to validate your source code.
 Since VS Code's JavaScript support doesn't understand ES7 constructs, features like IntelliSense might not be fully accurate.